cf73/idisaved2/content/collections/practics/ahn-sang-soo-calendar-page.md

         content:
           -
             type: text
-            text: 'In summary, this project became an amazing experience, as it made me dive deeply into the nature of the “creative” as a contemplative practice coming from the inner fountain of being and “all-knowing”, versus the more conventional design process that relies on mental projections for constructs that come from the limited source of memory and conditioned response.'
+            text: 'In summary, this project became an amazing experience Tom, as it made him dive deeply into the nature of the “creative” as a contemplative practice coming from the inner fountain of being and “all-knowing”, versus the more conventional design process that relies on mental projections for constructs that come from the limited source of memory and conditioned response.'
     type: text
     enabled: true
   -